corsen2000/vim-mode-tutor/tour.md

 Sample - The quick brown fox jumped over the lazy dog.
 Fix Me - The quick brown

-## Deleting words
-* dw -> delete the word at the cursor
-* Delete the extra works

-Sample - The quick brown fox jumped over the lazy dog.
-Fix Me - The quick quick brown fox fox jumped over the the lazy lazy dog.

-## Deleting to the end of the line
-* d$ -> delete all text that follows the cursor on the current line

-Sample - The quick brown fox jumped over the lazy dog.
-Fix Me - The quick brown fox jumped over the lazy dog. the lazy dog. the lazy.

-## Deleting with a command and a motion
-* d m
-* d is the command
-* m is the motion and can be
-  * w - until the start of the next word
-  * e - until the end of the current word
-  * $ - to the end of the line
-* all motions can be used without a command to move the cursor

-Sample - The quick brown fox jumped over the lazy dog.
-Fix Me - The quick quick brown fox fox jumped over the the lazy lazy dog.

-Sample - The quick brown fox jumped over the lazy dog.
-Fix Me - The quick brown fox jumped over the lazy dog. the lazy dog. the lazy.

 ## Adding a count to a motion
 * c d w